Multimodal Affective States Recognition Based on Multiscale CNNs and Biologically Inspired Decision Fusion Model: Result

 The DEAP \cite{RN300} is an open dataset for researchers to validate their model.
-This dataset contains 32 channels EEG signals and 8 channels peripheral physiological signals which be collected when 32 participants watched 40 videos each with one- minute duration.
+This dataset contains 32 channels EEG signals and 8 channels peripheral physiological signals which are collected when 32 participants watched 40 videos each with one- minute duration.
 The EEG channels contain Fp1, AF3, F3, F7, FC5, FC1, C3, T7, CP5, CP1, P3, P7, PO3, O1, Oz, Pz, Fp2, AF4, Fz, F4, F8, FC6, FC2, Cz, C4, T8, CP6, CP2, P4, P8, PO4 and O2.
-The peripheral physiological channels contain hEOG, vEOG, zEMG, tEMG, GSR, respiration amplitude, blood volume, and skin temperature.
+The peripheral physiological channels contain hEOG, vEOG, zEMG, tEMG, GSR, Respiration belt (RB), Plethysmograph (Plethy), and skin temperature (Temp).
 Each trial contains 63s signals and the first 3s are the baseline signals.
-The baseline signals are recorded when the participant under no stimulus.
+The baseline signals are recorded when the participants were under no stimulus.
 After watching a minute video, the participants rated a self-assessment of arousal, valence, liking, and dominance on a scale from 1 to 9.
 A preprocessed version had been provided: The data was down-sampled from 512Hz to 128Hz, and a bandpass frequency filter from 4.0-45.0Hz was applied.